 What can be done to prevent this substantial loss?
 The answer to this is quite simple- engage in an effective machine maintenance strategy.

 During the early days, machines were not too complex and hence there were limited breakdowns.
 However, with the advancements in machines through program and logic controllers the scenario of fewer breakdowns has changed.
 Previously, there was more of maintenance through manual labour on contrary to what it is now.
-The manufacturing units and factories want to stay competitive by rapid assembly line and tremendous automation through complex machines.
+The manufacturing units and factories want to stay competitive by rapid assembly line and tremendous automation through complex machines, thus hire big data analytics companies.
 This assist in measuring performance metrics such as production efficiency, output, and equipment efficiency.
 Because of all this, the “maintenance” which was done only during equipment failure has now become a routine scheduled activity known as Preventive Maintenance.

 Understanding the Difference –“Preventive Vs Predictive” Maintenance